alpine-gh/Simple-SSE-Relay/README.md

 # Simple SSE relay using Node

-This is a simple script to establish an SSE relay with Node 20 + Docker (+ TailScale - optional).
+This is a simple script to establish an SSE relay/server using Node (Docker + TailScale included).

-Although this was made for an n8n workflow (to create a AI agent chat with an SSE Trigger), it can be used for virtually any situation where bi-directional communication is needed and WebSockets aren't supported.
+Although this was made for an n8n workflow (to create a AI agent chat using an SSE Trigger), it can be used for virtually any situation where bidirectional communication is needed and WebSockets aren't supported.

 # How to install
 1. Clone/download this repo